mxriverlynn/backbone.picky/readme.md

 The easiest way to do this is to have your model extend `Selectable`.
 You can, however, implement your own version of these methods.

+## Backbone.Picky's Components:

+* **Picky.Selectable:** Creates select / deselect capabilities for a model
+* **Picky.MultiSelect:** Allows a collection to know about the selection of multiple models, including select all / deselect all
+* **Picky.SingleSelect: COMING SOON**.
+Allow a collection to have an exclusively selected model

 ## Picky.Selectable